kubedb/docs/docs/guides/pgpool/rotateauth/rotateauth.md

 - `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `quick-pgpool`cluster.
 - `spec.type` specifies that we are performing `RotateAuth` on Pgpool.
-- `spec.authentication.secretRef.name` specifies that we are using `quick-pp-user-auth` as `spec.authSecret.name` for authentication.
+- `spec.authentication.secretRef.name` specifies that we are using `quick-pp-user-auth` as `spec.authsecret.name` for authentication.

 Let's create the `PgpoolOpsRequest` CR we have shown above,